public-assembly/pass/README.md

-# Public Assembly Sponsorhip System, a hack at ETHGlobal Paris.
+# Public Assembly Sponsorhip System

 Our app facilitates ERC4337 based programmatic transaction gas sponsorship depending on a sender’s inclusion on an allowlist.